-Please note: this is accredited as a blended program consisting of an online component and a live component.
-One combined statement of completion for the online modules and the live workshop will be provided at the end of the workshop.
+Please note: this is accredited as a blended program consisting of an online component and a live workshop component.
+One combined Statement of Completion for both the online modules and the workshop will be provided after the live workshop.

 Registration Information for Pharmacists

-The online component is a prerequisite for the in-person workshop.
-By registering in the live workshops below, you will gain access to the online component.
+The online component is a prerequisite for the live virtual workshop.
+By registering for one of the virtual workshops below, you will gain access to the online component.

 Registration for Pharmacy Technicians

 Pharmacy technicians will only be required to complete the online component of the training.

 Program Name: BCPhA Opioid Agonist Treatment Compliance and Management Program for Pharmacy (Online)

 This program is CCCEP accredited for 6.0 CEUs.